 The Company was founded in Valparaíso in 1872.
 Its main business is maritime cargo transport, mainly containers, although it also transports automobiles and other wheeled cargo.
 The car carrier business and transportation and logistics services are developed directly by the Company and its subsidiaries, while the container shipping business is operated entirely by Hapag-Lloyd AG (hereinafter "HLAG"), which is headquartered in Hamburg, Germany.
-As of June 30, 2017, CSAV is the largest shareholder of this entity, with a 22.58% stake.
+As of September 30, 2017, CSAV is the largest shareholder of this entity, with a 22.58% stake.
 In addition, the Company has signed an agreement to jointly control HLAG with the two other major shareholders, which together hold approximately 55% of the German company.

-Hapag-Lloyd AG is one of the largest container shipping companies in the world, covering all major global routes, with annual consolidated sales over US\$9 billion in 2016.
+Hapag-Lloyd AG is one of the largest container shipping companies in the world, covering all major global routes, with annual sales of US\$ 11 billion estimated for 2017.
 For CSAV, its investment in HLAG is a joint venture that is presented in the Interim Consolidated Financial Statements using the equity method.